 Common Mistakes to Avoid in Periodization Training

-While periodization can be a powerful tool for maximizing your sports potential, there are some common pitfalls to watch out for:
+While periodization can be a powerful tool for maximizing your sports potential, there are a few common pitfalls to watch out for:

-- Overcomplicating the program: Start with a simple periodization model and gradually increase complexity as you gain experience.
+- Overcomplicating the program: Start with a simple periodization model and gradually add complexity as you gain experience.

 - Neglecting recovery: Proper rest and regeneration are crucial for adaptation and progress.
 Don’t underestimate the importance of planned recovery periods.